Frontpoint vs Lifeshield

 Frontpoint and Lifeshield Moving Policies

-As both Frontpoint and Lifeshield are self-installed, all you have to do is tell the respective companies before you move your system.
+As both Frontpoint and Lifeshield are self-installed, you must tell the respective companies before you move your system.
 Frontpoint will make sure that you have a cellular signal there, while Lifeshield will research the location for necessary permits.
 Neither company requires any additional moving fees, which is great.

 Top System for Monitoring

-I have to give Lifeshield the crown for its monitoring mainly for its affordability and flexibility.
-For less than $30 a month, the Lifeshield Security Essentials plan gives you professional monitoring, cellular backup, notifications, and livestreaming, while the same features would cost an extra $20 a month with Frontpoint.
+I have to give Lifeshield the crown for its monitoring, mainly for its affordability and flexibility.
+For less than $30 per month, the Lifeshield Security Essentials plan gives you professional monitoring, cellular backup, notifications, and livestreaming.
+At the same time, the same features would cost an extra $20 per month with Frontpoint.
 I also like that Lifeshield gives you the option to self-monitor.
-I’m all about options, so Lifeshield definitely beats Frontpoint when it comes to professional monitoring.
+I’m all about options, so Lifeshield definitely beats Frontpoint regarding professional monitoring.

-Customer support is always important, but it’s particularly important when it comes to your home’s security.
+Customer support is always important, but it’s particularly important regarding your home’s security.
 While every company claims that customer satisfaction is their number one priority, I look to online customer reviews to see the real story.